TalentLayer/user-docs/basics/decentralization.md

 ## Decentralization Timeline

 TalentLayer intends to launch our token and transition contract management to a decentralized organization when we have reached a sufficient number of integrated platforms.
 We believe this number will be between 20 and 50 platforms, depending on the level these platforms choose to co-create with us.
-This is because tokenomics and governance design of decentralized systems needs to be crafted with involvement from diverse ecosystem participants; in our case, this includes various types of integrating platforms and their users.&#x20;
+This is because tokenomics and governance design of decentralized systems need to be crafted with involvement from diverse ecosystem participants; in our case, this includes various types of integrating platforms and their users.&#x20;

-We hope to closely involve our earliest marketplace partners in a process of tokenomics and governance co-creation to ensure that TalentLayer succeeds in it's goal of being a user-owned and governed network.&#x20;
+We hope to closely involve our earliest marketplace partners in a process of tokenomics and governance co-creation to ensure that TalentLayer succeeds in its goal of being a user-owned and governed network.&#x20;

 If you have any questions on our decentralization timeline or where we are now, feel free to get in touch!